TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/bissc_example.md

 To configure, select the serial port corresponding to the port emulated over USB by the EVM.
 The host serial port should be configured to 115200 baud, no parity, 1 stop bit and no flow control.

 The BISS-C receiver firmware running on ICSS0-PRU1 provides a defined interface.
 The BISS-C diagnostic application interacts with the BISS-C receiver firmware interface.
 It then presents the user with menu options to select Data ID code.
 The application collects the data entered by the user and configures the relevant interface.
 Then via the BISS-C receiver interface, the command is triggered.
 Once the command completion is indicated by the interface, the status of the transaction is checked.
-If the Status indicates success, the result is presented to the user.
+If the status indicates success, the result is presented to the user.

 \cond SOC_AM243X
 ## Channel Selection In Sysconfig

 \image html bissc_syscfg_ch_sel.png      "Channel Selection In Sysconfig"

-\image html Endat_channel_selection_configuration.png     "BiSS-C configuration selection between Single/Multi channel "
+\image html Endat_channel_selection_configuration.png     "BiSS-C configuration selection between Single/Multi channel"

 \endcond